ouya/docs/adobe-air.md

 The `AirOuyaPlugin.jar` will output to the [jar](https://github.com/ouya/ouya-sdk-examples/tree/master/AdobeAir/OuyaNativeExtension/jar) extension folder.

 The `jar` folder also contains `FlashRuntimeExtensions.jar` (from the AdobeAirSDK) and `ouya-sdk.jar` (from the ODK).

+## ANE Extension Interface

+The extension interface is the piece between Java and ActionScript and was created using a [FlashBuilder project](https://github.com/ouya/ouya-sdk-examples/tree/master/AdobeAir/OuyaNativeExtension/lib).

 ## Build ANE